oapicf/openapi-iplocation/clients/ruby/generated/docs/DefaultApi.md

 require 'openapi_iplocation'

 api_instance = OpenApiIplocationClient::DefaultApi.new
-ip = TODO # Object | An IPv4 or IPv6 address that you would like to lookup. opts = {
+ip = 'ip_example' # String | An IPv4 or IPv6 address that you would like to lookup.
+opts = {
-  format: TODO, # Object | Output format, the following formats are supported: plain xml json jsonp php csv serialized
+  format: 'format_example', # String | Output format, the following formats are supported: plain xml json jsonp php csv serialized
-  delimiter: TODO # Object | Delimiter between proxies.
+  delimiter: 'delimiter_example' # String | Delimiter between proxies.
 Can be used only with format plain.
 The following types are supported: 1 for \"\\n\", 2 for \"<br>\".
 }

 begin